Piercing: What are the rules?

 • The precautions to be observed after the techniques have been carried out, in particular to allow rapid healing.

-The professional must perform the piercing in a room dedicated exclusively to this operation.
+The professional must perform the piercing in a dedicated room exclusively to this operation.

 The professional removes his jewelry before disinfecting the hands.
 He wears sterile gloves.
 They are exchanged between 2 customers.